 - Option 1: You can perform this run as a 'normal' run and complete the distance stated for the day at one steady pace. - Option 2: Turn this run into what I like to call a 'parkrun sandwich'.
-For example, if you're on Week 8 and have an 8 mile Saturday run to do, you could run 2 miles before your local parkrun (or other 5km event) and 3 miles after.
-Don't aim to PB the 5km in the middle, instead feel free to use it as an opportunity to increase the pace a little and experiment with target marathon pace.
+For example, if you're on Week 8 and have an 5 mile Saturday run to do, you could run 1 mile before your local parkrun (or other 5km event) and 1 mile after.
+Don't aim to PB the 5km in the middle, instead feel free to use it as an opportunity to increase the pace a little and experiment with target half marathon pace.